parallel-markets/handbook/security/data-protection.md

 # Data Protection
 {: .no_toc }

 This page contains details on data classification levels with acceptable storage requirements for each.
+At no point should any company data be stored in personal cloud accounts or on devices that weren't issued by the company.

 ## Table of contents
 {: .no_toc .text-delta }